 -Infinite dB to +60 dB gain range.
 This allows you to completely silence entire ranges of the spectrum or to really bring back some fainter harmonics by boosting their amplitude thousandfold.
 Gains are represented logarithmically between -60 dB and +60 dB and linearly below -60 dB.
 Given the uniquely immense gain range there's also a built-in limiter whose knob lights up when over the adjustable threshold.
 You can also zoom in to as low as ±3 dB.

 Smooth transitions.
 Changing parameters, either by adjusting the knobs, the graph or by parameter automation is always done smoothly and creates no audio artifacts.

 Adjustable resolution, latency and CPU usage.
 The resolution of the filter can be lowered or increased (up to roughly 22 Hz) and the processing latency can be changed to obtain a lower CPU usage or a lower latency.

 Good performance.
 Linear phase equalizers always require more power than other types of equalizers.
 However SplineEQ is as fast or faster than other linear phase equlizers, often with less latency.

 Presets are available here and can be saved or open (not with the free version of SplineEQ).
 Their format is compatible across all platforms and hosts and can be edited with a text editor.

-Also supports all sampling rates (384 kHz included), is available on both Windows and Mac (Intel and PowerPC), in VST (2.4) and AU format, in 32 and 64 bits.
+Also supports all sampling rates (384 kHz included), is available on both Windows and Mac, in VST (2.4) and AU format, in 32 and 64 bits.
 All input, output and processing are done in 64-bit floating point format and in stereo.